TouK/sputnik/README.md

 detekt.config.file=src/test/resources/detekt/config/config.yml
 ```

+See [this](src/main/resources/example.properties) for a downloadable sample file, and [this](src/main/java/pl/touk/sputnik/configuration/GeneralOption.java) for a full list of options.

 If you want sputnik to use your SonarQube rules just download them from your SonarQube profile and use these with `checkstyle.configurationFile`, `pmd.ruleSets` and `spotbugs.includeFilter` variables.

 To ease migration from FindBugs to SpotBugs these three configuration properties still work and affect SpotBugs now: `findbugs.enabled`, `findbugs.includeFilter` and `findbugs.excludeFilter`.

 ## Installation

-- clone this repository and build it: `gradle distZip` or download [distribution](https://github.com/TouK/sputnik/releases/download/sputnik-1.5.1/sputnik-1.5.1.zip)
+- clone this repository and build it: `gradle distZip` or download [distribution](https://github.com/TouK/sputnik/releases/download/sputnik-2.6.0/sputnik-2.6.0.zip)
-- copy distribution file `build/distributions/sputnik-1.5.1.zip` to your installation dir, e.g. `/opt/sputnik` and unzip it
+- copy distribution file `build/distributions/sputnik-2.6.0.zip` to your installation dir, e.g. `/opt/sputnik` and unzip it
 - to avoid problems with deployment keep the structure unchanged, so sputnik file is in `bin/` directory, jars in `lib/`
 - create configuration file (you can just paste and edit an example above), e.g. `/opt/sputnik/myconf.properties`
 - you can now run sputnik like this: